hydralisk98/ava-editor/README.md

 ### Priority class 1

-* Finalize the Find function
-* Finalize the Replace function
-* Finalize the Append function
+* Font choices
 * BulletIndent
 * ZoomFactor?
 * SelectedRtf?
 * Overall (& segmented) richTextBox styling
 (fonts, BG & FG colors, bold, italics, embedded images...)
 * Implement the SGML/XML Read-only previewer
-* Improve the SGML/XML previewer to include writing into the previewer and dumb updating
 * Load and Save RTF files
 * Load and Save XML files
 * Load and Save PDF files

 ### Priority class 2

+* Finalize the Find function
+* Finalize the Replace function
+* Improve the SGML/XML previewer to include writing into the previewer and dumb updating
 * Enhance the SGML/XML previewer to do smart&dynamic previews between multiple instances
 * Reduce the code size and need for dependencies to a minimum (or zero if possible)
 * Load and Save ODT files